Key Takeaways:

 No matter how clear-cut and uncomplicated your divorce, you still can’t get off scot-free.
 In this day and age, it’s easier than ever to download the forms, fill them out yourself, file them, and be done.
 But even if you take a do-it-yourself approach, you have to pay.

-Legal Fees & Paperwork
+Legal Fees and Paperwork

-Beyond the first step, you encounter costs for filing petitions, responding to motions, and appearing in court.
 Again, the more complicated your case, the more money you’re going to spend.

-Attorney’s Fees
+Attorney Fees

-In most cases, the attorney’s fees promise to be one of, if not the biggest cost of divorce.
 Hiring an experienced lawyer helps you navigate complex legal waters.
 A professional knows the process, can answer your questions, and steer you towards the best outcome.
 But this comes with a significant price tag.

 In most cases, there’s a charge for an initial consultation, followed by an hourly rate.
+Some attorneys, however, do charge a flat fee, though that is somewhat uncommon.

 Does Each Spouse Pay Their Own Legal Fees?